 - Many students have funding problems.
-If your bursary/grant covers both your PhD funds and all your living expenses then you are lucky. - There are various funding bodies all with various strings attached: i.e. only for: - Particular subjects - > A specific university, - Students from a particular country or geographic location. - Overseas Research Students Awards Scheme (ORSAS), operated by individual universities.
+If your bursary/grant covers both your PhD funds and all your living expenses then you are lucky. - There are various funding bodies all with various strings attached: i.e. only for: - Particular subjects - ➤ A specific university, - Students from a particular country or geographic location.